dilipagheda/feedreader-jasmine/README.md

 # Project Overview

 This project is a web-based application that reads RSS feeds.
+It uses Jasmine framework for unit tests.

 # How to run this project
 1. Download or Clone the project folder in your local driver using link : https://github.com/dilipagheda/feedreader-jasmine.git